 Symptoms

-You can develop a rash by touching poison ivy, oak or sumac, or by touching something that recently came into contact with the oil, like clothing or a pet.
+You can develop a rash by touching poison ivy, oak or sumac, or by touching something that recently came into contact with the oil, such as other people, clothing, and/or pets.

 The body's allergic response to the plant toxins may not appear for several days, and severity can change from person to person.
 The skin will become red and swollen, and then blisters will appear.